benjholla/ISU_Fall_2013_C3DC_Anomalies/README.md

 <img src="./Results/team_attendance.png" alt="Team Attendance" style="width:100%;"/>

 ## Anomalies
 The competition had a total of 15 anomalies.
 For the majority of the competition multiple overlapping anomalies were active for teams to attempt.
 Partial credit was given when grading submissions (when applicable).
+This year we held the Fire Drill event at 1:30 PM.
+The Fire Drill event is a tradition for ISU CDC's that aims to catch participants off guard and gives Red Team a short time to perform physical attacks on the Blue team networks.
+In line with the competition scenario, the Fire Drill was disguised as a deadly infection where all members had to be quarantined for 10 minutes in an adjacent room.
+After the 10-minute quarantine period Red team returned to their area, and team members counted off 1 through 8.
+Members 3,5, and 7 remained infected for another 20 minutes while the rest of the team returned to work on anomalies.
+The additional quarantine time was biased towards large teams such that teams of 3-4 lost one member, teams of 5-6 lost two members, and teams of 7-8 lost three members.

 <img src="./Results/timeline.png" alt="Timeline" style="width:100%;"/>